 The 40 hours of driving practice may seem like a lot, but this requirement will provide ample time for you to practice driving in a variety of situations, at different locations and at varying times of the day.
-First Impact recommends around 100 hours or 1500 miles.
 This experience will help you become more confident and improve your driving skills so you are prepared when it's time to get a driver's license.